bthndncr/SpringMVC-Student-Tracker/README.md

 # Student-Tracker
 MVC, JSP, Servlet

-# you add, update, delete and search students from the database.
+# you can add, update, delete and search students from the database.